-A large number of drug candidates are in development for the treatment of leukemia, lung cancer, lymphomas and nasopharyngeal cancer.
-Several pharmaceutical and biotechnology companies have nucleoside analogs, CDK inhibitors, PLK1 inhibitors or other products on the market or in clinical trials which may be competitive to our drugs in both hematological and oncology indications.
+A large number of drug candidates are in development for the treatment of leukemia, solid tumors including breast, endometrial/uterine and ovarian cancers and lymphomas.
+Several pharmaceutical and biotechnology companies have CDK inhibitors, PLK1 inhibitors or other products on the market or in clinical trials which may be competitive to our drugs in both hematological and oncology indications.
 Our competitors, either alone or together with collaborators, may have substantially greater financial resources and research and development staff.
 Our competitors may also have more experience:

-- · developing drug candidates;
+- developing drug candidates;

-- · conducting preclinical and clinical trials;
+- conducting preclinical and clinical trials;

 - · obtaining regulatory approvals; and

-- · commercializing product candidates.
+- commercializing product candidates.

 Our competitors may succeed in obtaining patent protection and regulatory approval and may market drugs before we do.
 If our competitors market drugs that are less expensive, safer, more effective or more convenient to administer than our potential drugs, or that reach the market sooner than our potential drugs, we may not achieve commercial success.
-Scientific, clinical or technical developments by our

-Competitors may render our drug candidates obsolete or noncompetitive.
+Scientific, clinical or technical developments by our competitors may render our drug candidates obsolete or noncompetitive.
 We anticipate that we will face increased competition in the future as new companies enter the markets and as scientific developments progress.
 If our drug candidates obtain regulatory approvals, but do not compete effectively in the marketplace, our business will suffer.